HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

   sql_file="unused_js_bytes.sql"
 ) }}

-One again, the 10th percentile looks great with no unused JS.
+One again, the 10th percentile looks great with no unused JavaScript.
 However, this gets even worse than CSS for the upper percentiles, reaching more than 600 kB on the 90th percentile.
 Which is already more than the ideal total page weight you should aim for.

 ### Sustainable UX